 - Roast in the oven for 35 - 45 minutes.
 It should be soft and looking a little brown and dried up around the edges.
 Remove and let cool.

-- In a blender or food processor combine the sweet potato, milk, vanilla, maple syrup, rice syrup and 3/4 of the rhubarb if you want some chunky bits, or all of it if you want your ice cream totally smooth.
+- In a blender or food processor combine the sweet potato, milk, vanilla, maple syrup, rice syrup, alcohol if you are using and 3/4 of the rhubarb if you want some chunky bits, or all of it if you want your ice cream totally smooth.

 - Blend until smooth.